How Many AI Tools Do You Need to Know to Get an AI Job?

 If you are targeting LLM roles, replace or add the LLM project after week 6.

-Final answer: how many AI tools should you learn?
+So how many AI tools should you actually learn for a UK AI job?

 Learn enough tools to deliver outcomes end-to-end for the roles you want.